BasicWolf/zblog/src/content/articles/2020_05_03_concrete_settings.rst

 Instead, a developer can enable reading application configuration from various sources like YAML, JSON or Python files, environmental variables and so on.

-Have a look at a simple example:
+Let's take a look at a simple example and explore all the bells and whistles (aka cool features) you can find in Concrete Settings.

 .. code-block:: python

+   # app_settings.py

    from concrete_settings import Settings from concrete_settings.contrib.sources import EnvVarSource